racket/rhombus/design/class/class.md

 path to something like Racket's `class` form.
 Some things we'd like to cover in a complete design:

+ * Builtin support for keyword and optional fields.

- * A way to specialize the constructor, including a convenient way to have keyword arguments for fields.
-The approach to constructor s should be different than in Racket's `class`, where constructor-argument handling and the inialization sequence is intermingled with the rest of a class body, not to mention being disconnected from Racket's more modern approach to keyword arguments.
+ * A way to specialize the constructor beyond the built-in keyword and optional-argument support.
+The approach to constructors should be different than in Racket's `class`, where constructor-argument handling and the inialization sequence is intermingled with the rest of a class body, not to mention being disconnected from Racket's more modern approach to keyword arguments.

- * Similarly, there should be a way to control the binding pattern, annotation predicate, annotation constructor, and printer for a class.
+ * A way to control the binding pattern, annotation predicate, annotation constructor, dot provider, printer, and equality operator for a class.

  * Support for methods, including inheritance for implementation, but also something like properties, traits, or mixins for interface.